Skip to content

 lz4 Initramfs compression

-e2fsprogs Creating ext4 rootfs images (mke2fs)
+e2fsprogs Creating/extending ext4 rootfs images (mke2fs, debugfs)

 macOS